 Trust the Germans to spot a winner!

-Some 18 months ago I bought a small book which I have carted from the Carpathians ....and back...briefly dipped into but then abandoned - from my impatience these days with economics....Its title, Austerity (2013), was hardly calculated to bring me to orgasm but its subtitle - "history of a dangerous idea" - should have told me that this was no ordinary pseudo-technical stuff.
-It took author Mark Blyth's electrifying youtube performances (a more sedate performance is a recent presentation at the University of Glasgow) to bring the book back down from my shelves (metaphorically - since the book is still in the Carpathians) for more careful reading.
+The title of Mark Blyth's 2013 book - Austerity - was hardly calculated to bring me to orgasm but its subtitle - "history of a dangerous idea" - should have told me that this was no ordinary pseudo-technical stuff.
+It took author Mark Blyth's electrifying youtube performances (a more sedate performance is a recent presentation at the University of Glasgow) to bring the book back down from my shelves for more careful reading.

 What I found is a book I would rate as the best read of the new century!

-Mark Blyth is that rarity - a Scot and political scientist (but with an American post-graduate specialism in "economic ideas and political change in the 20th century") whose book reminds us of the Scottish tradition of political economy.
+Blyth is that rarity - a Scot and political scientist (but with an American post-graduate specialism in "economic ideas and political change in the 20th century") whose book reminds us of the Scottish tradition of political economy.
 Since 2009 he has been Professor of International Political Economy at the Ivy League Brown University - quite an achievement for a Dundee lad from a poor working class background who generally pays warm tribute to the support he owes to the welfare state....